Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_search_and_microsoft_fabric/getting_started_with_cortex_search_and_microsoft_fabric.md

 <!-- ------------------------ -->
 ## Set Up Snowflake Environment and Cortex Search
-Duration: 5
+Duration: 10

 The first thing we will do is create a database and warehouse in your Snowflake environment.
-Copy and paste the below code to a SQL Worksheet in Snowflake an Snowsight and run through it.
+Copy and paste the below code to a SQL Worksheet in Snowflake Snowsight and execute each block of code.

 You will see that after creating the stage and table you will have to navigate to the database tab and load the data via the UI in Snowflake.
 The simple instruction are comments in the SQL worksheet.

 The final block of code in this SQL will create the Cortex Search service using SQL.
 The TARGET_LAG parameter is set to "30 day" that will check for updates to the base table every 30 days.
 While the data size in this datasets isn't that large notice how quickly the service is created.

-For practice of this quickstart we are creating the Cortex Search service quickly, but there are additional items you may want to consider additional items like token limits and [text splitting](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview#token-limits-and-text-splitting).
+For practice of this quickstart we are creating the Cortex Search service quickly, but there are additional items you may want to consider like token limits and [text splitting](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview#token-limits-and-text-splitting).
 Additionally, there are several [Cortex Search Tutorials](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/overview-tutorials) to get customers more familiar with the nuances of building and querying Cortex Search.

 ```sql
 --create database and warehouse